"}'>Like radicals, anions, and cations, carbenes are also reactiv... | Channels for Pearson+

 A

-Carbenes are Lewis bases because of the incomplete octet of the carbon atom.
+Carbenes are Lewis acids because of the lone pair of electrons on the carbon.

 B